neha030/Construction-Website/README.md

 # Construction-Website

-This is the frontend design for a construction website made using HTML, CSS, Javascript.
+This is the frontend design of a construction website made using HTML, CSS, Javascript.